-Costs: The BOE would incur absorbable costs to update claim forms and Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions.
+Costs: The BOE would incur costs of approximately \$1,734 and 21 personnel hours to update claim forms; Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions; and Publication 149, Property Tax Welfare Exemption.

 Revenue Impact: Estimating the revenue impact of this bill is difficult.
 Staff cannot estimate the number of CLTs that would qualify under this bill.
 Staff also does not know the location and value of those properties.
 Revenue impact depends on: (1) the number of properties that would qualify under this bill, (2) the taxable value of the property, and (3) the location of these properties.
 At this time, based on these unknown factors, the revenue loss is indeterminable.